thisisabhinay/connect-4/README.md

 ---

 _*Document Information:*_
-_This system design document was co-generated with Claude, an AI by Anthropic._
+_This README document is co-generated with Claude, an AI by Anthropic._